 Introduction to Marietta, Ohio

 Marietta, Ohio, in Washington county, is 74 miles N of Charleston, West Virginia (center to center) and 90 miles SE of Columbus, Ohio.
 The city is included in the Parkersburg - Marietta metropolitan area.
-As of the year 2000 census, 14,515 people lived in Marietta.

 The future U.S. President, George Washington, had surveyed the area, now called Marietta, in 1770.
 The beauty of the land, and the wealth of natural resources, made it ideal for settlement.
 By the late 1770s, families and settlers began inhabiting this region.
 Because of its location near two major rivers, Marietta soon became the home of a variety of industries.
 The construction of railroads led to further development of the area.
 The city, according to some sources, was named after the famous queen of France, Marie Antoinette.

-Marietta and nearby Attractions
+Marietta and Nearby Attractions